How do I connect to my webspace via SSH?

 Use the username of the primary FTP user as the username, the same password as for the FTP connection, and port 22 as the port.

-2. SSH in legacy Control Panel
+2. SSH in the Control Panel

 Attention!